-Coding in 1989-The rules and instructions used in coding the 1989 mortality medical data remained essentially the same as those used for the 1988 data.
-Medical certification-The use of a standard classification list, although essential for State, regional, and international comparison, does not ensure strict comparability of the tabulated figures.
+Coding in 1990--The rules and instructions used in coding the 1990 mortality medical data remained essentially the same as those used for the 1988 and 1989 data.

+Medical certification--The use of a standard classification list, although essential for State, regional, and international comparison, does not ensure strict comparability of the tabulated figures.
 A high degree of comparability among areas could be attained only if all records of cause of death were reported with equal accuracy and completeness.
 The medical certification of cause of death can be made only by a qualified person, usually a physician, a medical examiner, or a coroner.
 Therefore, the reliability and accuracy of cause-of-death statistics are, to a large extent, governed by the ability of the certifier to make the proper diagnosis and by the care with which he or she records this information on the death certificate.

 A number of studies have been undertaken on the quality of medical certification on the death certificate.
-In general, these have been of relatively small samples and for limited geographic areas.
+In general, these have been for relatively small samples and for limited geographic areas.
 A bibliography prepared by NCHS (14), covering 128 references over 23 years, indicates no definitive conclusions have been reached about the quality of medical certification on the death certificate.
 No country has a well-defined program for systematically assessing the quality of medical certifications reported on death certificates or for measuring the error effects on the levels and trends of cause-of-death statistics.

 One index of the quality of reporting causes of death is the proportion of death certificates coded to the Ninth Revision Chapter XVI, Symptoms, signs, and ill-defined conditions (ICD-9 Nos.
 780-799).
-Although deaths for which it is impossible to determine the underlying cause, this proportion indicates the care and consideration given to the certification by the medical certifier.
+Although deaths occur for which it is impossible to determine the underlying cause, this proportion indicates the care and consideration given to the certification by the medical certifier.
 This proportion also may be used as a rough measure of the specificity of the medical diagnoses made by the certifier in various areas.
-In 1989 a record low of 1.3 percent of all reported deaths in the United States was assigned to this category compared with 1.4 for 1988.
+In 1990, a record low of 1.1 percent of all reported deaths in the United States was assigned to this category compared with 1.3 for 1989.
 However, trends in the percent of deaths assigned to this category vary by age.
-Although the percent of deaths in this category for all ages combined has generally remained stable between 1980 and 1988, a slight increase in the percent occurred for the age group 5-14 years and a decrease occurred for all the age groups 55 years and over.
-However, between 1988 and 1989, the percent decreased for almost all age groups.
+Although the percent of deaths in this category for all ages combined has generally remained stable since 1980, decreases have occurred for the age group 55-64 years since 1983, for age group 65-74 years since 1982, for age group 75-84 years since 1986, and for 10-year age groups from 15 to 54 years since 1988.
+Between 1989 and 1990, the percent decreased for all age groups, except for the age group under 1 year of age; the percent for this age group was unchanged.

-Automated selection of underlying cause of death-Beginning with data year 1968, NCHS began using a computer system for assigning the underlying cause of death.
-It has been used every year since.
-The system is called "Automated Classification of Medical Entities" (ACME).
+Automated selection of underlying cause of death--Before data year 1968, mortality medical data were based on manual coding of an underlying cause of death for each certificate in accordance with WHO rules.
+Effective with data year 1968, NCHS converted to computerized coding of the underlying cause and manual coding of all (multiple causes) on the death certificate.
+This system is called "Automated Classification of Medical Entities" (ACME) (15).